Preparing the right documents is an important part of the Morocco eVisa application process.

 A physical multiple-entry visa valid for at least 90 days from the application date, issued by one of the following:

-A Schengen Area Country, Ireland, Australia, Canada, Japan, New Zealand, United Kingdom or United States.
+A Schengen Area Country, Ireland, Australia, Canada, Japan, New Zealand, United Kingdom, or United States.

-1. Which document should I upload?
+1. Which document do I need to upload?

-2. What if I have both documents?
+2. What if I have both documents available?

 3. What if my document is in another language?